Dentistry Performed Under General Anesthesia

 For some children, treatment in the dental office setting is too difficult due to extensive dental needs coupled with a high level of anxiety or fear.
 Many very young children (or some older children with special needs) with extensive dental needs have yet to develop coping mechanisms that would allow them to cooperate for dental treatment.
 These patients are often best treated while they are asleep under general anesthesia.

 General anesthesia is a controlled state of unconsciousness that eliminates awareness, movement and discomfort during dental treatment.
-When a child is asleep under general anesthesia Dr. Williams will be able to complete all of the child’s dental treatment in one visit.
+When a child is asleep under general anesthesia we will be able to complete all of the child’s dental treatment in one visit.

 General anesthesia is safe but as with any surgery there is always some risk associated anytime a patient is put to sleep under general anesthesia.
 It can be used safely and effectively when administered by an appropriately-trained individual in an appropriately-equipped facility.

-Dr. Williams requires that any child undergoing dental treatment with general anesthesia must first have a physical evaluation by the child’s primary care medical provider and be cleared for surgery.
+We require that any child undergoing dental treatment with general anesthesia must first have a physical evaluation by the child’s primary care medical provider and be cleared for surgery.
 Some children with pre-existing medical conditions may also need to be evaluated at Southeast Hospital by an anesthesiologist during an evaluation appointment before the actual surgery date.
-Dr. Williams will be happy to discuss the benefits and risks of general anesthesia if this treatment is recommended for your child.
+We will be happy to discuss the benefits and risks of general anesthesia if this treatment is recommended for your child.

 Please, print and sign the documents below.